siom79/sonar-japicmp-plugin/README.md

 The plugin requires the [sonar-java-plugin](https://docs.sonarqube.org/display/PLUG/SonarJava) in version >= 4.x and Sonar Qube in version >= 5.6.x (LTS).

-How to install the plugin manually (as it currently not available through the Update Center) is described [here](https://docs.sonarqube.org/display/SONAR/Installing+a+Plugin).
+How to install the plugin manually (as it is currently not available through the Update Center) is described [here](https://docs.sonarqube.org/display/SONAR/Installing+a+Plugin).

 The default location of the report is `target/japicmp/japicmp.xml`.
 You can specify a different location (if you have